 At Dodge City Community College, we recognize that higher education doesn’t always mean sitting in a classroom.
-That’s why we offer online learning opportunities so that you can to do part of your learning from the comfort of your home.
+DC3’s online courses are offered through two different sites: Canvas and EDUKAN.

 Take this questionnaire to determine your readiness score.